On moments of integrals with respect to Markov additive processes and of Markov modulated generalized Ornstein-Uhlenbeck processes: Moments of (integrals with respect to) MAPs

-Further insight in the exponential moments of a MAP can also be obtained from the matrix exponent and its eigenvalue with maximal real part.
-This is illustrated by the following proposition.
+Further insight {\pa into} the exponential moments of a MAP can also be obtained from the matrix exponent and its eigenvalue with maximal real part.
+This is illustrated by the following proposition \anita whose proof is to be found in Section \ref{Sproofs}.\normal

 \begin{prop} Let $(X,J)$ be a MAP on $\RR\times S$ and choose $\kappa\in\RR$ such that $\psi_{X^{(j)}}(\kappa)<|q_{jj}|$ for all $j\in S$, and $\EE[\exp(\kappa Z^{ij}_{X,1})]<\infty$ for all $(i,j)\in S^2$ with $q_{ij}\neq 0$. \begin{enumerate} \item If for some $j\in S$